LiaScript/LiaScript/README.md

 ### Hints

                                   --{{0}}--
-To any type of quiz you can add as much hints as you want, which are revealed in order by clicking onto the questionmark.
+To any type of quiz you can add as many hints as you want, which are revealed in order by clicking onto the question mark.

 Markdown-format: